Treatment guidelines for Lyme disease strike out. An editorial.

 They created and spread doubt, as Glass explains, “The manufacture and dissemination of doubt remain strategies today, widely used by stakeholders whose interests are potentially threatened by a causal finding.”

-The Infectious Diseases Society of America appears to be using the causality argument to question the evidence and manufacture and disseminate doubt.
+The Infectious Diseases Society of America treatment guidelines for Lyme disease appears to be using the causality argument to question the evidence and manufacture and disseminate doubt.

 If this draft is finalized, the committee is arguably about to strike out again for both doctors in clinical practice and their patients.

-Editor’s note: Dr. Cameron is the first author for the 2004 and 2014 International Lyme and Associated Diseases Society (ILADS) guidelines that accepted the existence and severity of chronic Lyme disease.
+Editor’s note: Dr. Cameron is the first author for the 2004 and 2014 International Lyme and Associated Diseases Society (ILADS) treatment guidelines for Lyme disease that accepted the existence and severity of chronic Lyme disease.

 It has become clearer that patients initially identified as having chronic Lyme disease suffer from a broad range of presentations including: